ptycho/ptypy/doc/rst/concept.rst

 If we set the coordinate to some other value in the grid, we can eliminate the subpixel misfit.
-By changing the *.coord* property, we need to update the View manually, as the View-Storage interaction is non-automatic apart from the View construction - a measure of caution.
+By changing the *.coord* property, we need to update the View manually, as the View-Storage interaction is non-automatic apart from the moment the View is constructed - a measure to prevent unwanted feedback loops.

 ::